There are two ways we use solar:

-Solar can be captured through panels in the following ways:
+Solar is captured through panels in the following ways:

 Solar Thermal Panels